What are Layer-2 solutions?

 Polygon (formerly Matic Network)

-Polygon is a Layer-2 solution that uses Plasma chains to scale Ethereum.
+Polygon (MATIC) is a Layer-2 solution that uses Plasma chains to scale Ethereum.
 It is one of the most popular scaling solutions currently available, with over 19,000 dApps using Polygon to scale up.

 Lightning Network